aneebay/jldishwasher/README.md

 ### Issues faced

 * Next.js/React was unable to make a successful request to the API due to CORS restrictions.
 To resolve this, I had to proxy the request via Next.js api routes
+* Struggled to get the `router.query` params until I realised that `useRouter` is a hook which won't be populated until the page is hydrated.